Remember the four key actions all New Yorkers should take to prevent COVID-19 transmission:

-The NYC Department of Small Business Services offers one-on-one free virtual compliance consultations to help you understand how to comply with key City rules.
+The NYC Department of Small Business Services (SBS) offers one-on-one free virtual compliance consultations to help you understand how to comply with key City rules.
 Our virtual consultations will help you understand key City rules and common compliance challenges related to the Open Restaurants Program - we will not issue violations or fines.